abdullahziaraf/habit-tracker-app/README.md

 - **Docker** — containerization and deployment
 - **Git & GitHub** — version control

 ## Running Locally

 ```bash
 pip install -r requirements.txt
 streamlit run app.py
 ```

-App will be available at `http://localhost:8501`
+App will be available at `http://localhost:8501` (only if running on the same machine as your browser)

 ## Running with Docker